go-acme/lego/README.md

 #### Sudo
 The CLI does not require root permissions but needs to bind to port 80 and 443 for certain challenges.
-To run the CLI without sudo, you have three options:
+To run the CLI without sudo, you have four options:

 - Use setcap 'cap_net_bind_service=+ep' /path/to/program
-- Pass the `--http` or/and the `--tls` option and specify a custom port to bind to.
+- Pass the `--http-address` or/and the `--tls-address` option and specify a custom port to bind to.
 In this case you have to forward port 80/443 to these custom ports (see [Port Usage](#port-usage)).
-- Pass the `--webroot` option and specify the path to your webroot folder.
+- Pass the `--http` option with `webroot` as the argument, and specify the path to your webroot folder using the `WEBROOT_PATH` environment variable.
 In this case the challenge will be written in a file in `.well-known/acme-challenge/` inside your webroot.
+- Pass the `--dns` option and specify a dns provider (use `dnshelp` command for more information).

 #### Port Usage
 By default lego assumes it is able to bind to ports 80 and 443 to solve challenges.
-If this is not possible in your environment, you can use the `--http` and `--tls` options to instruct lego to listen on that interface:port for any incoming challenges.
+If this is not possible in your environment, you can use the `--http-address` and `--tls-address` options to instruct lego to listen on that interface:port for any incoming challenges.

 If you are using this option, make sure you proxy all of the following traffic to these ports.